 We play, learn, & lead with waters spilling from the Virginia Piedmont.

 Come Join Us 💧 The water is fine.

 On the Horizon

 Sea Base!
-We are attending Florida Sea Base for the Coral Reef Sailing adventure, in late June 2020, with Troop 2012.
-We have four sea scouts in the crew.
-This is going to be fun!
+We attended Florida Sea Base for the Coral Reef Sailing adventure, in late June 2020, with Troop 2012.
+We had four sea scouts in the crew.
+75 fish caught!
+A week of Fun!